GabrielRamosGomes/game-tracker/server/api/igdb/TABLES-TODO.md

 - [ ] time_to_beat (needs games)

 ### Backup files

-- 1-phase-backup - Contains all tables from "Insert Independent Tables"
+1.5-phase-backup - Contains all data from independent tables and dependent tables + game_genres, game_themes, game_modes_games from the link tables.
-- 1.5-phase-backup - All the above + game_engines & platforms & companies from dependent tables
-- 1.6-phase-backup - All the above + games from dependent tables